Skip to content

 Open in Anthropic

-Elysia provide a runtime adapter to run Elysia on multiple runtime, including Node.js.
+Elysia provides a runtime adapter to run Elysia on multiple runtimes, including Node.js.

 To run Elysia on Node.js, simply install Node adapter.